25-1-16/project/interface/README.md

 ❌ How to Exit

-Press the 'q' key in the OpenCV window to end recognition.
+Press the `q` key in the OpenCV window to end recognition.

 <br>